-We believe the best approach for meaningful impact in our communities is focused, which is why we direct our community investment funds on matters where we can most effectively leverage our unique role and competencies.
-Community investment is concentrated on the areas that Nutrien is already engaged in through our business.
-These focus areas reflect our commitment to the pursuit of local food security, environmental stewardship, and communities that are safe and inclusive.
+We believe the best approach for meaningful impact in our communities is focused, which is why we direct our community investment funds where we can most effectively leverage our unique role and competencies.
+Community investment is concentrated to the areas that Nutrien is already engaged in through business.
+These focus areas reflect our commitment to the pursuit of sustainable agriculture, environmental stewardship, diversity and inclusion within our industry and communities that are safe and inclusive.

 To help us understand your request and organization, Nutrien also welcomes information about community engagement or employee volunteer opportunities, success stories and testimonials, or examples of collaboration with other organizations.